Kimserey/BlogArchive/20170729_primeng_tree.md

 ![tree](https://raw.githubusercontent.com/Kimserey/BlogArchive/master/img/20170729/tree.PNG)

-#  2. Mold data for Tree structure
+## 2. Mold data for Tree structure with reduce

 Tree structures are hard to construct.
 Especially for file paths, usually what we get is an array of path as followed: